zorro-del-caribe/ship-hold/doc/querybuilders.md

 ### Condition query builder (if)

 The condition query builder is most of the time used as a parameter for another builder.

-Parameters:(leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used
+Parameters:(leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used.

-Returns: a conditional builder
+Returns: a conditional builder.

 Example:

 ```Javascript
 sh
   .if('name','Laurent')
   .build() //{ text: '"name" = \'Laurent\'', values: [] }
 ```
-Note: any operand can be replaced by another bulder to combine/nest conditions
+Note: any operand can be replaced by another bulder to combine/nest conditions.

 #### Condition query builder API

 * ##### and

-Add an ** AND ** part to a condition Parameters:(leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used
+Add an **AND** part to a condition.

+Parameters:(leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used.

-Returns: itself
+Returns: itself.

 Example:

 ```Javascript
 sh
   .if('age','>',50)